LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

 Several years ago, I decided that the best way to learn object-oriented programming was to build my own object-oriented language.
 Prolog being always my favorite language, I chose to extend it with object-oriented capabilities.
-Strong motivation also come from my frustration with Prolog shortcomings for writing large applications.
-Eventually this work has led to the Logtalk programming language as its know today.
+Strong motivation also comes from my frustration with Prolog shortcomings for writing large applications.
+Eventually this work led to the Logtalk programming language as we know it today.
 The first system to use the name Logtalk appeared in February 1995.
 At that time, Logtalk was mainly an experiment in computational reflection with a rudimentary runtime and no compiler.
-Based on feedback by users and on the author subsequent work, the name was retained and Logtalk as created as a full programming language focusing on using object-oriented concepts for code encapsulation and reuse.
-Development started on January 1998 with the first public alpha version released in July 1998.
+Based on feedback by users and on the author's subsequent work, the name was retained and Logtalk was created as a full programming language focusing on using object-oriented concepts for code encapsulation and reuse.
+Development started in January 1998 with the first public alpha version released in July 1998.
 The first stable release (2.0) was published in February 1999.
 Development of the third generation of Logtalk started in 2012 with the first public alpha version